 Community Legal Centres across Victoria provide free legal advice to people experiencing disadvantage.
 Find a Community Legal Centre.

-Community Legal Centres are independent community organisations that provide free legal services to the public.
-Community legal centres exist to enable a strong collective voice for justice and equality, using the law as a tool to achieving this.
+Community Legal Centres, or CLCs, are independent community organisations that provide free legal services to those that need it.
+CLCs exist to enable a strong collective voice for justice and equality.
 Find out more.

 The Federation leads and supports excellence in the community legal sector, promotes the purpose and value of Community Legal Centres, and advances social justice and a fair legal system.